Metacat does not handle attribute XPATH queries correctly

 (produces the exception and no documents)

-#2 Updated by Chris Jones almost 16 years ago
+#2 Updated by Chris Jones about 16 years ago

 On closer inspection, there are two remaining issues here: